Youth Orchestra Program

 The Westmoreland Youth Symphony Orchestra (WYSO) was founded in 1981 to provide area music students with a high quality experience in playing and appreciating orchestral music.
 Since that time, the program has expanded to include the Philharmonic for high school students, the Philharmonia for middle school students and the String Ensemble for elementary students.

-WYSO Philharmonia is for string students who are comfortable in first and third positions, have a solid knowledge of note values, dynamics, key signatures, and be able to play major scales up to 3 sharps and flats.
+WYSO Philharmonia is an intermediate level orchestra and is likely to be the first experience for young musicians to play in an ensemble of woodwinds, brass, and strings.
+Applicants should have a solid knowledge of note values, dynamics, key signatures, and be able to play major scales up to 3 sharps and 3 flats.
 Members should be taking privates lessons.
-Winds and brass are encouraged audition.
+Winds and brass are encouraged to audition.
 For strings, an audition is optional, but doing so allows for better chair placement.
-At a minimum, we need recommendation from private teacher or band director.
-Equivalent of Suzuki books III-IV.
+At a minimum, we need a recommendation from a private teacher or band director.
+String players need to be in the equivalent of Suzuki books III-IV.